newsnowlabs/docker-ingress-routing-daemon/README.md

 ## The solution

-The docker-ingress-routing-daemon works around this limitation, by inhibiting SNAT masquerading, and instead deploying a combination of firewall and policy routing rules to allow service containers to route reverse-path traffic back to the correct load-balancing node.
+The docker-ingress-routing-daemon (DIND) works around this limitation, by inhibiting SNAT masquerading, and instead deploying a combination of firewall and policy routing rules to allow service containers to route reverse-path traffic back to the correct load-balancing node.

 The way it works is as follows.